TryQuiet/framework-builder/README.md

 Each build uses dedicated nodejs headers.
 Mobile platforms (iOS, Android) gets them from `nodedir` directory that is present in this repository, and should be manually updated along with the nodejs used on the platform.
 Desktop platforms (MacOS, Linux, Windows) downloads electron's nodejs headers on-the-go.
 Command that rebuilds the packages takes electron version as an argument - it's the same version as the one installed in this repo's `node_modules`.

-Make sure to install the same electron you'll be using in the project you build the libraries for!
+Make sure to install <b>the same electron</b> you'll be using in the <b>project you build the libraries for!</b>

-## Testing
+## Parameters
-Built binaries can easily be tested against working with electron.
-Build libraries for one of desired desktop platforms, and run `test` command from within `test-binaries` subproject.
-As a result, you should see error-free command line output, and a 'dummy' database files present under the subproject's directory.
+generate-frameworks script gets three arguments:
-(In the test, a `leveldown` binary is being put under pressure).
+* desired platform

-## Define packages to build
+* cpu architecture to build against
-generate-frameworks script gets three arguments: desired platform; cpu architecture to build against; comma-separated package names to iterate over and to run proper scripts for each.
+* comma-separated package names to iterate over and to run proper scripts for each

 ## Build for MacOS
 > NOTE: You must use machine running MacOS to build for MacOS.